 The Workspace manager can only add new members from the account his Workspace is under.
 He can’t add members that are not part of the account.
 If you wish to know how to add new members to your Account, see How to Invite Additional Users to a BlazeMeter Account.

 Log in to your BlazeMeter account and click the Cog icon in the top right corner of the screen to open the Settings.
 Then go to Settings > Workspace > Users.

 Click the '+' button

 Choose the user you would like to add and click on the 'Add' button

 The Workspace owner can assign the following roles to the members of his/her Workspace:

 - Viewer - Can only view reports.

 - Tester - Can create/edit/delete/run tests and reports, projects, APM credentials and view Private Locations, Dedicated IPs and Usage Reports.

-- Manager - Same as tester but can also add/remove members from the Workspace, create/delete alerts and create/edit/delete Private Locations.
+- Manager - Same as a tester but can also add/remove members from the Workspace, create/delete alerts and create/edit/delete Private Locations.

 To assign roles, go to Settings > Workspace > Users, and edit the user you want:

 Choose the role you want from the dropdown menu:

 Note that you can also Disable/Enable a user's access to the Workspace, this is BlazeMeter's equivalent of deleting a user.

 Once you disable a user, he will be removed from the Workspace's Users list.
 Use the 'Show Disabled' ON/OFF button to view disabled users.

 How to Add a New Project

 First, make sure you are in the Workspace you like to add the Project.
 You can change it, if needed, in the dropdown menu in the top right corner of the screen.